This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 1. Recycled material percentage.

 The bags currently use 25% virgin plastic.
-We have experimented with 100% recycled content but unfortunately the strength and quality were compromised.
+We have experimented with 100% recycled content but unfortunately, strength and quality were compromised.
 We are actively working towards 100% recycled content and hope to have this available by the end of 2024.

 However, these current bags are still better than compostable and biodegradable bags that include 50-80% virgin fossil fuel based polymers (PBAT) or non-recycled bags that use 100% virgin material.